 On Campus Employment

 International students in F-1 status are eligible to work on-campus without prior authorization from the United States Citizenship and Immigration Service (USCIS).
 On-campus employment includes assistantships and other work on campus that is not considered work study.
-However, students are limited to 20 hours of work per week except for annual vacation times like Summer vacation and holidays when they are eligible to work up to 40 hours per week.
+However, students are limited to 20 hours of work per week except for summer, winter break and spring break vacation periods during which time they are eligible to work up to 40 hours per week.

 J-1 students in certain circumstances can also work on campus.
 They should first speak to someone in the OIP before accepting employment.
+If deemed eligible for on-campus employment, PRIOR authorization is required before beginning employment.
 Anyone in the F-2 immigration status is ineligible to accept employment (see Dependents below).

 Many graduate students have assistantships during the academic year that are 20 hours per week, therefore, making them ineligible for additional work on-campus.
 However, if a graduate student has an assistantship that is 10 hours of work per week, then he/she is eligible for an additional 10 hours of work.

 Many students have their spouse and children with them in the U.S. Spouses and children of F-1 or J-1 students are classified as F-2 or J-2 respectively.
-People in the F-2 category are NOT able to study nor accept assistantships or any other type of employment.
-If an F-2 is offered admission and/or an assistantship or other employment they must change their status to F-1 before they can register for classes or begin employment.
+People in the F-2 category are NOT able to accept assistantships or any other type of employment.
+If an F-2 is offered an assistantship or other employment they must change their status to F-1 before they begin employment.

 Documents needed for Working on Campus

-- Complete a W-4 and an I-9 form within 3 working days.
+- Complete a W-4 and an I-9 form on or BEFORE the first working day.
 These forms are located in the Office of Human Resources/Payroll at the SGC Building, Suite #102, 1919 University Dr N.

 - Documentation you need to bring with you in order to complete the above forms.